zvictor/docs-3/source/apollo-client/react.md

 )(ListWithData);
 ```

-<h2 id="usage-with-react-router">Usage with ImmutableJs for redux store</h2>
+<h2 id="usage-with-immutable">Usage with ImmutableJs for redux store</h2>

 ```txt
 npm install immutable redux-immutable --save
 ```

-If you are using ImmutableJs or another form of immutable map as your redux store, `<ApolloProvider>` allows you to pass `immutable={true}` alongside your store to seperate the apollo-client store.
+If you are using ImmutableJs or another form of immutable map as your redux store, `<ApolloProvider>` allows you to pass `immutable={true}` alongside your store to separate the apollo-client store.
 For example:

 ```js
 import { Map } from 'immutable';